vhlinskyi/vhlinskyi/README.md

 ## Hi, I’m Vlad 👋

-Software Engineer specializing in Data Platforms and distributed systems.
+Software Engineer focused on Data Platform Engineering.
 I design and build Kubernetes-based platform components that support data engineering workloads such as Spark and Airflow.

 ---